t-holda/GL_Mys_Share/GLNPO_Long_term_2019.md

     more than the others and scale loction looks better (density and biomass).

+#### **Thus:**

-Thus, the Fourth-Root transformation seems to perform the best overall in terms of the regression diagnostics.
+  - **The Fourth-Root transformation seems to perform the best overall in terms of the regression diagnostics.**

-The Fourth-Root transformations also clearly performs the best in terms of the actual fit.
+  - The Fourth-Root transformations also clearly performs the best in terms of the actual fit.
 The slopes are very close to 1, and primarily have intercept offsets.

 <br>